ramahar/Mazify/README.md

 - HTML5 + CSS3

 ## Features
-- Implementation of graph traversing algorithms (DFS, BFS, Dijkstra etc.)
+- Implementation of graph traversing algorithms (DFS, BFS etc.)
-- Render path-solving algorithm on a randomly generate maze using Canvas
+- Rendered path-solving algorithms on a randomly generated maze using Canvas
-- Dynamically manipulate the DOM using pure Javascript
+- Dynamically manipulated the DOM using pure Javascript
-- Add maze generator to generate new random maze on every click
+- Added maze generator to generate new random maze on every click

 ## Algorithms